 Additional season partners include UCA College of Fine Arts & Communication, Acura, Stella Boyle Smith Trust, Downtown Little Rock Partnership, Stacy Hamilton of Pulaski Heights Realty, Ben E. Keith Foods Mid-South Division, Arkansas Arts Council, ACANSA Arts Festival, Capital Hotel, Rosen Music Company, and Piano Kraft.

-Twelve-show packages for new subscribers will go on sale to the general public on May 12 via Metrotix.com (or by calling 800-293-5949), followed by four-show packages on May 17.
-Single tickets for individual shows will be available beginning May 22.
-Tickets are $30 (General Admission), $38 (Reserved), and $40 (Premium Reserved).
+Tickets are available via Metrotix.com (or by calling 800-293-5949), and are $30 (General Admission), $38 (Reserved), and $40 (Premium Reserved).
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 Fantastic Negrito is a man’s truth told in the form of black roots music.
 Each song is a real story about a musician from Oakland who experienced the highs of a million dollar record deal, the lows of a near fatal car accident that put him in a four-week coma, and is now in the phase of rebirth despite his playing hand being mangled.
 Negrito’s music emphasizes rawness and space.
 Slide guitar, drums, piano.
 Rather than update the Delta Blues, Fantastic Negrito leaves the original sounds of Lead Belly and Skip James intact, building bridges to a modern sound with loops and samples of his own live instruments.
 But the primary element that drives Fantastic Negrito’s music is uncut realness and zero concern for “pop” anything.